 Here is our video and review of the Calistoga RV Park, Napa Valley, California.
 The RV park is in the city of Calistoga, and is an ideal location for Rvers who want to do some wine tasting in the surrounding countryside and in the city of Calistoga itself.
 It is however a very basic RV park.
 Read our review to decide whether this RV park is for you!

 Solar lights are a great addition to your RV, as they give you a replenishable source of light when you are not hooked up to shore power.
 They also give you more lighting options to vary the lighting levels and improve the ambience in your rig.
 In this video and post, we compare three different portable solar lights, with price points ranging from $25 to $9.
-This is the second in our series of Simple RV Upgrades!
-These are upgrades which are easy (and usually cheap), but which make life in an RV even better.
+Solar lights are a cheap accessory that make your RV living experience even better.

 Our review of the Humbug Mountain State Park, which is situated on the southern Oregon coast, also known as the Wild Coast, three miles south of Port Orford.
 We found this park to be a pleasant stop on our journey down the coast, and the local coastal scenery was spectacular.

 This is our video and written review of the Beverly Beach State RV Park.
 This park is situated on the central Oregon coast, six miles north of Newport, Oregon, close to highway 101.
 It has a semi-wilderness feeling, and gives you easy access to some of the most beautiful beaches on the Oregon coast.

 Joe and I are slowly making our Fifth Wheel more comfortable, organized, and user-friendly with simple RV upgrades.
 One of the best things we have found are these OXYLed Motion Sensor Lights.
 They are cheap, easy to install, and safe (made from an aluminum alloy so they don’t heat up, plus they switch off automatically).
 Yet they make a big difference to our quality of life.